Her Time to Shine

 “At every turn, as I faced challenge after challenge, the staff would tell me, ‘Girl, you got this.
 God’s got your back,’” shares Tammy.
 “It was a stream of constant pep talks—something I never had, but desperately needed.”

 That encouragement and support extended beyond just pep talks.
-Tammy recalls the time when her daughter was going to get married, but she was homeless and living at The Mission—toothless and without anything to wear to the wedding.
-She felt completely ashamed and unworthy to be a mother of the bride.
-But upon learning about her need, the ladies at The Mission converged upon Tammy—giving her a complete makeover and even finding the perfect dress.
+Tammy recalls the time when her daughter was going to get married, but Tammy was recently homeless and living at The Mission—toothless, bedraggled and without anything to wear to the wedding.
+She felt ashamed and completely unworthy to be a mother of the bride.
+Upon learning about her need, the ladies at The Mission converged upon Tammy—giving her a complete makeover and even finding the perfect dress.

 “All the ladies told me how beautiful I was and what a bright smile I had,” recalls Tammy.
 “Honestly, it was a day I will never forget … for the first time in a long time, I got to shine!”